 Balanced pressure ventilation systems in NZ have a variety of benefits and can help to provide healthier indoor air.
 These systems are available in both residential and rental properties.
 In homes, they can provide cleaner air and reduce the risk of allergies.
 In addition, they can provide the heat that you need to keep your house at the right temperature.

 The Energy Efficiency and Conservation Authority and Consumer NZ have warned against installing heating ventilation systems in new homes, but some manufacturers of ventilation systems include an optional electric heater that pre-heats air that enters the roof cavity.
 These heaters are not very efficient and may result in lost heat energy between the heater and the outlet.

 Heat recovery ventilation systems work by transferring heat from the exhaust air to fresh air.
 These units can also work in reverse to pre-cool incoming air.
-These systems cost anywhere from $6,000 to $20,000 and are designed to save money while providing fresh, clean air to your home.

 A balanced pressure heat recovery ventilation system is a great way to improve air quality in your home.
 There are a few things you should consider before investing in one.
 First, you should know your home’s climate and location.
 You also need to consider the cost of installation.